Carlo-Birkholz/nexis_uni_extractor/README.md

 2. helpers module contains 1> format_date(which format time from english, french, german, italian and spanish to yyyy/mm/dd) 2> process_string(determine if the article contains images, return 1/0 and return body part of the article)

-3. parser module contains parser, takes input_path and output_path as parameter, input path should be a txt file that you wanna parse, output file should be a csv file
+3. parse module contains parser, takes input_path and output_path as parameter, input path should be a txt file that you wanna parse, output file should be a csv file

 4. pipeline module contains convert_files_to_csv, a pipeline function, it takes input_folder and output_folder as parameters, it convert a folder of docx files to a folder of csv files.
 The converted csv file conatins features of article title, publisher, publish_date, edition, section, length, byline, body and graphic.